-3 Axis Milling – Milling is the machining process of using rotary cutters to remove material from a piece of metal, wood, foam, or plastic, to form the piece into a specific shape.
-3 Axis Milling is employed when the cutting requires simultaneous controlled movement of the X, Y and Z
+3-Axis Milling – Milling is the machining process of using rotary cutters to remove material from a piece of metal, wood, foam or plastic, to form the piece into a specific shape.
+3-Axis Milling is employed when the cutting requires simultaneous controlled

 4 Axis Milling—This cutting includes the above axes plus 1 rotary axis movement.
 There are two possibilities - 4 axis simultaneous interpolation (also known as true 4th axis) or just 4th axis positioning, where the 4th axis can reposition the part between 3 axis operations, but does not actual